 Pattie chaired the annual Fortune Most Powerful Women Summit through 2020.
 She co-founded Most Powerful Women (MPW) in 1998 and helped build it into Fortune's largest and most valuable franchise.
-In 2013, Pattie won Time Inc.’s prestigious MVP (Most Valuable Performer) award for her innovative work at Fortune and her broad contributions across its parent company.
-This Washington Post profile of Pattie, “The Rolodex that Redefined Power,” describes her unmatched talent for interviewing and writing about successful people.
+In 2013, Pattie won Time Inc.’s prestigious MVP (Most Valuable Performer) award for her innovative work and leadership at Fortune.
+A Washington Post profile of Pattie, “The Rolodex that Redefined Power,” describes her unmatched talent for interviewing and writing about successful people.
 Pattie is a Phi Beta Kappa graduate of the University of Virginia.